 Ease of Use

 As is the case with practically all kitchen tools we test, we likely won't reach for it very often if it is not easy to use.
 One of the biggest considerations with regard to this metric is ergonomics and weight.
 For anyone who has ever hand-whipped a bowl of whipped cream or the base of a meringue, you understand the surprising strength and endurance it takes to aerate cream or egg whites properly.
-The size and shape — and the number and stiffness of wires — greatly influences efficiency, and the length, weight, and balance of the handle affects comfort.
+The size and shape — and the number and stiffness of wires — greatly influences efficiency, and the handle's length, weight, and balance affect comfort.

 Even though we love the precision and maneuverability of the Kuhn Rikon French Wire, it is the heaviest we tested and is likely to wear out all but the strongest wrists.
 With that said, it should be no surprise that we favor the lightweight ergonomics of the Amazon Basics whisks and any of those produced by OXO Good Grips.
 Although it should be noted that, among the OXO options, the grips of the Better Silicone and the Flat Wire are significantly smaller than that of the Better Balloon and are not quite as comfortable to handle.